Armenia–European Union relations: Individual opinions

-On 12 January 2002, the European Parliament noted that Armenia and Georgia may enter the EU in the future.
 There is a lot of interest in Armenia eventually joining the European Union, especially among several prominent Armenian politicians and the general public in Armenia.
 However, former president Robert Kocharyan, has said he would keep Armenia tied to Russia and the CSTO, remaining partners, and would not seek membership in the EU or NATO.
 Former president Serzh Sargsyan took a similar position to this issue.

 According to Artur Baghdasarian, head of the Rule of Law party and former speaker of the National Assembly, Armenian membership in the European Union "should be one of the key priorities of the country's present and future foreign policy."
 Baghdasarian believes that "EU membership will open new avenues for Armenia to move to a new geopolitical milieu as well as a new economic environment."
 He also added that it "will enable Armenia to have access to a completely new security system."

 Former Deputy Minister of Trade and Economic Development, Tigran Davtyan, stated "We hope that we will have a clear action plan, by which Armenia will step by step get closer to Europe, to the European value system.
 Armenia has always been, is and will remain a part of Europe.
 We have always considered ourselves a part of Europe and the European value system, and Armenia has, even if to a small extent, its contribution to the formation of that value system", during a conference held by OSF Armenia.

 Armenia's former Minister of Foreign Affairs Vardan Oskanyan reiterated in 2005 that "Armenia is Europe.
 This is a fact, it's not a response to a question."
 Torben Holtze, former head of the European Commission's representation in Armenia and Georgia and Ambassador of the European Union with residence in Tbilisi, stated "As a matter of principle, Armenia is a European country and like other European states it has the right to be an EU member provided it meets necessary standards and criteria."

 Hovhannes Hovhannisyan said there is a quite strong opinion in Armenia that the country's future lies with Europe.
 "There is no talk about Asia," he said, adding that Armenian society considers itself European and celebrates its European origins and values.
 He also said Armenia shares a significant history with Europe and that the Armenian language comes from the same language family as many European languages.

 On 13 November 2010, former deputy ambassador of Armenia to the United States, Armen Kharazyan stated, "Armenia itself must seek to rediscover and re-establish itself as a part of Europe" and that "Armenia is a fundamentally European society."